2k-lxst/PingTester/README.md

 # PingTester
-In Short, PingTester is a free and open source application for measuring ping (latency).
+PingTester is a free and open source application for measuring ping (latency).

 # How to Download It?
 Firstly, Go to Https://github.com/centralshorts/ Then Click on the Green Button That Says "Code".
 Next Click on "Download Zip".
 The File Will Then Be Downloaded as a Zip File.
 Open the File and Extract It.
-Just Click on "Workspace.exe".
-Enjoy!
+Just Click on "PingTester.bat".

 # Details
- - **program Name: Workspace**
+ - **program Name: PingTester**
- -  **short Description: Workspace is a Drawing Program Made for Smart Boards and Also for Computers.**
+ -  **short Description: PingTester is a free and open source application for measuring ping (latency).**
  -  **long Description: /**
- -  **version: (Beta) V0.0.1**

 ###### Updated: 18 January 2023

 # Important
 As of 18 January 2023 You **cannot** Erase Any of Your Strokes Drawn When There is an Image Imported.
-Also, This Program Will **not** Be Updated as Much, Since It's Just a Simple Drawing Program.
+Also, This Program Will **NOT** Be Updated as Much, Since It's Just a Simple Drawing Program.
 It Will Receive Updates Such as:
 - Ui Updates,
 - New Features,
 - Bug Fixes,